HedonisticOpportunist/Colourful-Fishes/README.md

-# Colourful-Fishes
+# Colourful-Fishes - a VR application.

-A VR application made for university.
+The full repo can be found [here](https://gitlab.com/HedonisticOpportunist/colorful-fishes)